Interview with a Dedicated Full Stack Node JS Developer

 Nowadays Node.js is a well-developed platform with a huge community around it.
 It made a long way from a product developed by one person to a rich tool that helps to create robust apps that could handle a lot of requests.
 But there is still some argues around its package manager – npm.
 There are a lot of discussions around the question that you node_modules folder sometimes includes hundreds of packages and there is still some problems with package security, there is no good mechanism to check if a package includes malicious code, so I guess community and foundation will work at a solution for this problem.

 The development does not stand still.
 Node.js is a promising technology and Node.js developer responsibilities will be growing over time.
-We know that sometimes to find a professional and reliable developer on the global market is a huge challenge.
+We know that sometimes to hire nodejs developer on the global market is a huge challenge.
 Now it’s not a problem as our Ukrainian developers are ready for your project.